jayvatti/constructionDB_oracle/README.md

 ConstructionDB is a database designed to manage various aspects of construction projects, including project details, contractors, managers, workers, and inspections.
 The database helps streamline the management of construction projects by providing a centralized system to store and access project-related data.

 ## ERD

+An Entity Relationship Diagram (ERD) with crow's foot notation visually represents the structure of the ConstructionDB.
+It highlights the relationships between tables, including primary and foreign keys, which aids in understanding data flow and ensuring efficient project management by effectively organizing and maintaining construction project information.
 <img width="1210" alt="image" src="https://user-images.githubusercontent.com/97709855/234433688-c02b27d9-3ab8-485b-8fcc-1c9d925888e8.png">